New data centre to re-use waste heat to warm 10,000 homes

 According to Borderlight, the cooperation between the three companies is a strong validation of Stockholm Data Parks’ mission is to attract and promote an industry where no heat is wasted.

-CEO of Borderlight and GoGreenHost, Sten Oscarsson says their goal is to become a leading supplier of advanced IT services coupled with efficient heat recovery from data centres that reach close to 100 percent recovery of consumed electrical power.
+CEO of Borderlight and GoGreenHost, Sten Oscarsson says their goal is to become a leading supplier of advanced IT services coupled with efficient heat recovery from data centers that reach close to 100 percent recovery of consumed electrical power.

 GoGreenHost technology creates a new potent heat energy source with a very low carbon foot print,” says Oscarsson.

-Almost 90 percent of all buildings in Stockholm are connected to the district heating network, which according to Head of Stockholm Data Parks at Fortum Värme Erik Rylander, makes it one of the few cities in the world where large-scale heat reuse from major data centres is possible.
+Almost 90 percent of all buildings in Stockholm are connected to the district heating network, which according to Head of Stockholm Data Parks at Fortum Värme Erik Rylander, makes it one of the few cities in the world where large-scale heat reuse from major data centers is possible.

 “Borderlight and GoGreenHost will make a very significant contribution to Stockholm Data Parks’ objective to reuse data center excess heat on a large scale,” says Rylander.